Those Who Kill (2019 TV series)

 Those Who Kill (Den Som Dræber), distributed as Darkness: Those Who Kill (Den Som Dræber - Fanget af Mørket) in some regions, is a Danish crime thriller television series created by Ina Bruhn and produced by Miso Film and Viaplay/Nordic Entertainment Group.
-It was released on Viaplay in the Nordic countries on 1 March 2019, and has since been broadcast/streamed in several other countries.
+It was released on Viaplay in the Nordic countries on 1 March 2019 and has since been broadcast/streamed in several other countries.
 The series revolves around criminal profiler Louise Bergstein's (Natalie Madueño) attempts to link unsolved murders.
 The series is a reboot of the crime thriller of the same name that was created by Elsebeth Egholm and aired on TV 2 in 2011.

-The second season has been sub-titled Blinded: Those Who Kill in some regions.
+Madueño reprises her role as Louise across three further seasons.
+The second season (2021) was distributed as Blinded: Those Who Kill in some regions.
+It has Helle Fagralid joining the cast as Karina Hørup, the lead detective and Tobias Santelmann as sawmill worker, Peter Vinge.
+The third season (2023) is also known as Lost: Those Who Kill, which introduces Simon Sears as senior detective Frederik Havgaard.
+It features Thit Aaberg as Maria Jepsen, whose mother Therese is killed.
+The fourth season (2024) has Sears reprising his role of Frederik, who becomes Louise's love interest, the series is referred to as Justice: Those Who Kill in some markets.
+Dag Malmberg joins the cast as Gunnar Nymark, a Swedish criminal profiler consulted by Louise.

 Plot

 Season 1

-After spending six months unsuccessfully trying to find 17-year old Julie Vinding (Alvilda Lyneborg Lassen), who went missing on her way home from a party in a Copenhagen suburb, detective Jan Michelson (Kenneth M. Christensen) is taken-off the case by his superiors who believe the girl is dead.
+After spending six months unsuccessfully trying to find 17-year-old Julie Vinding (Alvilda Lyneborg Lassen), who went missing on her way home from a party in a Copenhagen suburb, detective Jan Michelson (Kenneth M. Christensen) is taken off the case by his superiors who believe the girl is dead.
 Michelson continues to work on the case in his spare time and discovers the disappearance of Natasha, another 17-year old blonde girl, ten years earlier.
 He quickly finds Natasha's body in a lake and is re-instated on the case.
 Michelson's boss MT (Peter Mygind) brings in criminal profiler Louise Bergstein (Natalie Madueño) to assist in the investigation.
 When a third blonde girl, hotel worker Emma Holst (Tessa Hoder), is kidnapped, the investigators discover that they may be hunting a serial killer.

 Season 2

-After returning to Funen to see her mother's friend Alice Ejbye (Solbjørg Højfeldt), Bergstein is asked by Ejbye, who has terminal cancer, to investigate the unsolved murder of her son 18-year-old son Markus Ejbye (Vilmer Trier Brøgger) five years earlier.
-Bergstein soon finds similarities to unsolved murders of two other young men on the island, Kasper Larsen (Téo Lepetit) and Ricky Hansen (Peter Zandersen), that also occurred five years earlier.
+After returning to Funen to see her mother's friend Alice Ejbye (Solbjørg Højfeldt), Bergstein is asked by Ejbye, who has terminal cancer, to investigate the unsolved murder of her 18-year-old son Markus Ejbye (Vilmer Trier Brøgger) five years earlier.
+Bergstein soon finds similarities to unsolved murders of two other young men on the island, Kasper Larsen (Téo Lepetit) and Ricky Hansen (Peter Zandersen), which also occurred five years earlier.
 When a fifth young man, William Fjeldby (Oscar Dyekjær Giese), a friend of Markus Ejbye, is murdered in similar circumstances, she teams up with Karina Hørup (Helle Fagralid), the lead detective on the cases, to track down a serial killer who has resumed killing after a five-year hiatus.